-Sum of all consumption reported = Estimated total consumption ' Percentage of reports received ,

-Give an example to reinforce the point.
-Tell students that suppose they have consumption of 2,000 units of a commodity across the facilities they are collecting data from but only 7 of the 10 facilities have reported for this quarter.
+Sum of all consumption reported = Estimated total consumption Percentage of reports received they are collecting data from but only 7 of the 10 facilities have reported for this quarter.
 This gives us a 70% reporting rate.
 Applying the formula we have...